SvenWerlen/moulinette-data/README.md

 # Moulinette Data

-This repository contains all the files (data packs, frames, etc.) that can be used with [Moulinette Tokenizer](https://github.com/SvenWerlen/moulinette/tree/master/tokenizer) and [Moulinette Bundler](https://github.com/SvenWerlen/moulinette/tree/master/bundler).
+This repository contains all the files (data packs, frames, playlists, etc.) that can be used with [Moulinette Tokenizer](https://github.com/SvenWerlen/moulinette/tree/master/tokenizer) and [Moulinette Bundler](https://github.com/SvenWerlen/moulinette/tree/master/bundler).